Understanding Consumer Proposals in BC

 3. Creditor Protection

-4. One Monthly Payment
+4. Single Monthly Payment

 5. Financial Counselling

-Consumer Proposal vs Bankruptcy
+Consumer Proposal vs. Bankruptcy

 1. Eligibility

 To file a consumer proposal, you must have at least $1,000 in unsecured debt and be able to make payments on the proposal.
+There is no minimum debt requirement for bankruptcy.
+However, you must meet certain income and asset limits to be eligible to file bankruptcy.

 2. Impact on Credit

+Consumer proposals stay on your credit report for three years after completion or six years after filing, whichever comes first.
+Bankruptcy remains for six to seven years post-discharge.
 A bankruptcy will remain on your credit report for 6 to 7 years after discharge.

 A consumer proposal is generally considered less damaging to your credit rating than a bankruptcy.